thingsdb/ThingsDocs/source/includes/_c_int.md

 ```

 Returns an [int](#integer) from a specified value.
+If no value is given, the default integer `0` is returned.

 If the specified value was a [float](#floating-point) value, then the
 new integer value will be rounded towards zero.